 A: You must have a degree with a major in the subject you wish to teach and this subject must be found in the school curriculum.
 The major in your degree is defined as at least 6 semester units of study in the discipline with at least two of those units studied at second year university level and two at third year university level.
 The major teaching area will prepare you to teach students in years 7 to 12.

 A: The prerequisite for the minor is four semester units of study with at least two units studied at second year university level.
 The minor teaching area must be in a different discipline from your major area.
-For example, six units of physics and four units of chemistry are both science subjects and therefore do not constitute a major and a minor.
-Six units of physics and four of mathematics do constitute a major and a minor.
-The minor teaching area will prepare you to teach students in years 8 to 10.
+The minor teaching area will prepare you to teach students in years 7 to 10.

 If you do not have a second discipline area in your degree then you may choose one of three areas of interest for which there is no prerequisite.
 These are: